Ras al-Ayn: Bombings

 On December 10, 2020, a car bomb exploded at a checkpoint run by Turkish-supported Syrian National Army rebels in Ras al-Ayn.
 Reports on casualties differed, but according to several sources the explosion killed over 10 people including 2 Turkish soldiers.
 Turkish authorities blamed the Peoples Protection Units (YPG) for the car bombing as Turkey claims they are affiliated with the Kurdistan Workers Party (PKK).
 According the ABC, no group has claimed responsibility for the bombing.

 Bombing continued in January and February 2021.

 Demographics

 In 2004 the population was 29,347.
-The town has been described as having an Arab majority, in addition to Kurdish, Assyrian, Armenian, Turkmen and Chechens minorities before the Turkish/SNA takeover in October 2019.
-War crimes committed since the Turkish occupation began have since caused an exodus of Kurds, Christians, and other minorities from the town.
-The Turkish government's resettling of mainly Arab Syrian refugees from other parts of Syria in Ras al-Ayn has further altered the town's demographics.
+The town has been described as having an Arab majority, in addition to Kurdish, Assyrian, Armenian, Turkmen and Chechen minorities before the Turkish/SNA takeover in October 2019.
+War crimes committed since the Turkish occupation began have since caused an exodus of Kurds, Christians, and other minorities from the town such as Assyrians and Armenians.
+The Turkish government's resettling of mainly Arab and Turkmen Syrian refugees from other parts of Syria in Ras al-Ayn has further altered the town's demographics.